fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 Note, that the <i>key</i> attribute must now be defined for the <i>Note</i> components, and not for the <i>li</i> tags like before.

-A whole React application can be written on a single file.
+A whole React application can be written in a single file.
 Although that is, of course, not very practical.
 Common practice is to declare each component in their own file as an <i>ES6-module</i>.

 We have been using modules the whole time.
 The first few lines of the file: